 Here you will find a presentation that deals with most of the related topics of conversation for the B2 levels within shopping, fashion and consumerism.

 Are you interested in sport?
 Do you do any particular form of sport?
 What type of sport do you like doing?
 Maybe you're a bit of a couch potato and you prefer watching your favourite team on TV instead of going out into the fresh air like some of my sporty friends; who never worry about… Continue reading Confusing words: Sport: play, do or go?

 In 2016 Huffpost launched a campaign calling for action against the astronomical amount of food that was being dumped into the bins by supermarkets in the USA.
-Although the article is already over three years old, I’ve adapted it as a reading activity that you can do after listening to the video that briefly explains why we should think seriously about this matter.
-After reading the text, you may want to discuss the questions below with a partner and/or write a letter.
+Although the article is already over three years old, I’ve adapted it as a reading activity that you can do after listening to the video that briefly explains…… Continue reading Food waste and what we can do about it.

 Despite water covering 71% of the planet’s surface, more than half the world’s population endures extreme water scarcity for at least one month a year.
 Current estimates predict that by 2040, up to 20 more countries could be experiencing water shortages.
-These statistics raise a startling question: is the Earth running out of clean water?
-Balsher Singh Sidhu takes a closer look at water consumption. (introduction text from TED Talks)
+These statistics raise a startling question: is the Earth running out of clean water?…… Continue reading C1 Listening TED Talks Are we running out of clean water?

 Hello!
 Here is a new speaking activity I’ve prepared for upper intermediate just to get you chatting away.
 This one covers many of the subjects we could talk about within the topic of Homes and Houses.
-Rember that in this level you should be able to cope with the questions giving more or less complex answers and details, so meet up with your speaking partner, prepare a relaxing cuppa, and take your time to practise.
+Rember that in this level you should be able to cope with the questions giving more or less complex…… Continue reading B2/C1 Speaking practice.
+Topic: Homes and Houses